-- Do not block flow of combustion or ventilation air to boiler. - Should overheating occur or gas supply fail to shut off, do not turn off or disconnect electrical supply to circulator.
-Instead, shut off the gas supply at a location external to the appliance. - Do not use this boiler if any part has been under water.
-Immediately call a qualified service technician to inspect the boiler and to replace any part of the control system and any gas control that has been under water.
+- Do not block flow of combustion or ventilation air to boiler. - Should overheating occur or gas supply fail to shut off, do not turn off or disconnect electrical supply to pump.
+Instead, shut off the gas supply at a location external to the appliance.